Biden calls Trump ‘unfit’ but doesn’t endorse impeachment

 That’s “one of the few things he and I have ever agreed on,” Biden said.
 “It’s a good thing, him not showing up.”

-Also Friday, Biden called on the Senate — which Democrats won narrow control of thanks to a pair of runoff election victories in Georgia earlier this week — to confirm his Cabinet choices “promptly and fairly.”
+Also Friday, Biden called on the Senate — which will be under narrow Democratic control thanks to a pair of runoff election victories in Georgia — to confirm his Cabinet choices “promptly and fairly.”

 “Given what our country’s been through the last few days,” Biden said, “they should be confirmed as close to Jan 20 as possible.”